dunsal/go-bindata/README.md

-A forked version of `go-bindata/go-bindata` which removes capitalized initials in error messages.
+A fork of `go-bindata/go-bindata` which removes capitalized initials in error messages.